YangLiuLab/Super-Resolution-Nuclei-Segmentation/README.md

 ### Training

 Have a folder containing your training images and another containing a training label for each image.
 See examples folder.
 Images and Labels should share the same name.
+Labels can be created with sequential numbering (e.g. 1,2,3...) (see Tissue --> Labels) or binary (see Cell Line --> Labels).